 Democracy Centers are located in BIPOC communities where more than 55% of eligible voters no longer choose to vote.

-People want to know what they can do to create the change they want to see in their community and they want to do it themselves.
-They need expertise, training, technology and tools that will empower them.
-Democracy Centers are organized in partnership with well-established community-based organizations and will educate and promote opportunities to take action in support of issues important to the community, such as voting rights, energy democracy and resiliency, jobs and community wealth and power building.
+People want to know what they can do to create the change they want to see in their community, and they want to do it themselves.
+They need expertise, training, technology, and tools to empower them.
+Democracy Centers are led by well-established community-based organizations that educate and promote opportunities to take action to support issues important to the community, such as voting rights, energy democracy and resiliency, jobs, and community wealth and power building.
 This change can’t come from outside; it can only happen from within.

-Through a program of the CFCG, Democracy Centers leverage the on-the-ground expertise, presence and trusted relationships of community-based organizations with a successful track record of civil rights protection and advocacy, civic engagement, community building and development, election protection, voter registration, and other activities that support the basic tenets of our democracy in underserved communities.
+With the Center for Common Ground, Democracy Centers leverage the on-the-ground expertise, presence, and trusted relationships of community-based organizations with a successful track record of civil rights protection and advocacy, civic engagement, community building and development, election protection, voter registration, and other activities that support the basic tenets of our democracy in underserved communities.